kjbreil/sil/README.md

 ## Create a SIL File in Go

+README Needs updating and is outdated right now

 Changing fairly often right now but starting to stabilize on needed API.
 High level goal is to have a type define the SIL structure and add data and get []bytes representing a complete SIL file that processes without errors.